 Lesson planning is a process composed of many decisions.
 The development of the written lesson plan serves three purposes.
 First, it stimulates and strengthens the mental process of planning a lesson.
 Second, it provides concrete evidence that the teacher candidate has considered important decisions and factors in planning.
 This then fulfills the third purpose: the detailed planning makes the candidate's thought process explicit so that the cooperating teacher and university supervisor can help the candidate plan more effectively.
 The written plans thus provide a window into the teacher candidate's thinking about teaching and learning, as well as allow the mentor teacher and university supervisor to assist with the candidate's development in that area.
-All formal lesson plans must be uploaded to LiveText.
+All formal plans for lessons that will be observed must be uploaded to LiveText.